prasath116/simple-spring-reactive-micro-service/README.md

 ## Architecture
 Our sample microservice application having following modules:
 ### 1) Config Server
+- **config-service**
-- **config-service** - A Spring Boot application which uses Spring Cloud Config Server, environment specific configuration files for other services(discovery-service,student-service, etc) are placed on the classpath(*config-service/src/main/resources/config*). *@EnableConfigServer* makes the application as Cloud Config Server.
+	- A Spring Boot application which uses Spring Cloud Config Server. *@EnableConfigServer* makes the application as Cloud Config Server.
 This server should be started first to make other services configuration files ready.
+	- It has environment specific configuration files for other services(discovery-service,student-service, etc).
+Those files should be in git repositary to utilize the actual purpose of config server.
+Is there any change in properties, we no need to restart any of the servers.
+Need to change the properties & push to git repo.
+After successfull commit we need to reload cache from our business service, where this change should be reflect.
+	- In My case I updated *environment.details* property in *department-service*.
+	Beans which are using that properties should be annotated with *@RefreshScope* and to reload the cache we need to hit **/actuator/refresh** with post method.
+We can understand better by going through *department-service's* dependencies & **DepartmentController** file.
+	- In my case I am using windows.
+In windows git repo config url is not working.
+So i placed environment specific configuration files in the classpath(*config-service/src/main/resources/config*).
+In this I no need commit, just save & reload cache by **/actuator/refresh** is enough.

 <img src="https://github.com/prasath116/university-micro-service/blob/master/readme-images/ConfigServer.png" title="Config server setup"><br/>
 ### 2) Netflix Eureka server
 - **discovery-service** - A Spring Cloud Netflix Eureka embedded discovery server. *@EnableEurekaServer* makes the application as Eureka embedded discovery server and in config file need to ensure *eureka.client.registerWithEureka = false,    eureka.client.fetchRegistry = false*